noahgh221/archivesspace-trello/README.md

   #Set Target Repository
   ```

-Provide ID for target ASpace repository (change 2 in snippet below to your target repository ID):
+Provide the ID for your target ASpace repository (e.g. change /2 in snippet below to the ID of your target repository):
   ```
   repo = aspace_client.get("repositories/2").json()
   print(repo['name'])